silviamaggi/smd-com/_posts/2018-07-18-because-we-can-exhibition.md

   - /exhibition/because-we-can-shutter-hub-exhibition-festival-pilours/
   - /exhibition/because-we-can-exhibition/
 ---
-<p class="lead">I’m presenting three pictures at the <em>Because We Can!</em> Exhibition by Shutter Hub, part of Festival Pil’Ours.</p>

-It is with great excitement that I can say three of my pictures are part of the _Shutter Hub_ exhibition _Because We Can!_ at Festival Pil’Ours.
+<p class="lead">It is with great excitement that I can say three of my pictures are part of the <em>Because We Can!
+Exhibition</em> by Shutter Hub, part of Festival Pil’Ours.</p>

 <!--more-->